 Sitting in the middle section.
 You’re far better off upstairs, than downstairs.

 As you can see, downstairs the cabins layout is 2-4-2.
 This means that those middle seats are VERY close together.
-If you’re together, that’s great.
+If you’re together, that’s great – in fact, there are some that not only offer the combined space, but also aisle access.
+See the diagram above.
 If not…you may have an unwanted cuddle mate with some bad turbulence.

 The Service and Food.